 Food equals love in my Family.
 My own ultimate expression of love is to make Chicken Soup.
 I have always made some for my friends whenever they are sick.
 I show up at their door with two big containers of it.
-Even as I write this now, I am making chicken soup for my mom who will be visiting me this week.

 In high school, the book, Franny and Zooey, by J D Salinger, inspired me.
 At the end, Franny reminisces about her mom’s delicious chicken soup.
 It took Franny the entire book (and her life journey) to recognize her mother’s love and how it was embodied in her chicken soup.
 As they say, chicken soup is the best medicine because it is made with love.
 In Zooey’s final speech to Franny, she says “You don’t even have sense enough to drink when …Bessie …brings you a cup of consecrated chicken soup.
 So just tell me, Just tell me…How in hell are you going to recognize a legitimate holy man when you see one if you don’t even know a cup of consecrated chicken soup when it’s right in front of your nose?” (page 165).